hphelion/docs.hpcloud.com/apispecs/cs/working/private/actions/EnterpriseUserEmailVerification.md

 ## Constraints ##

-1. The verification mode chosen in CreateUser dictates whether the password parameter is required, t is an error to omit the password if it's use was indicated.
+1. The verification mode chosen in CreateUser dictates whether the password parameter is required, it is an error to omit the password if it's use was indicated.

 ## JobTicket Results ##